-- · in interest-bearing transferable securities, - · in money market instruments, - · in derivative instruments with settlements in EUR, - . in fund units (to a total maximum of 10% of fund capital) and - · in an account at a credit institution.
+- in interest-bearing transferable securities,

+- in money market instruments.

+- · in derivative instruments,

+- in fund units (to a total maximum of 10% of the fund capital) and

+- in an account at a credit institution.

-The fund may invest in derivatives, including OTC derivatives, as part of the fund's investment strategy within those risks stated in the duration intervals.
+The fund may use derivative instruments, including OTC derivatives, as part of the fund's investment focus within the risks stated in the duration interval.
 The underlying assets to derivative instruments may consist of or be related to

 - such assets as referred to in Chapter 5, §1, paragraph 2, first sentence of the Swedish Investment Funds Act (2004:46),

-- · financial indices
+- · financial indices.

 - · interest rates,

-- · exchange rates, or

-- · foreign currencies.
+- · exchange rates, or - · foreign currencies.

-Transferable securities and money market instruments shall be denominated in EUR and be associated with an interest rate risk that results in a combined average duration in the fund of a maximum of one year as well as have a minimum credit rating of BBB- from Standard & Poor's or Baa3 from Moody's, or constitute instruments in which the Management Company has made its own assessment of the credit rating.
+Transferable securities and money market instruments shall be associated with an interest rate risk that results in a combined average duration in the fund of a maximum of one year as well as have a minimum credit rating of BBB-(Investment grade) from Standard & Poor's or Baa3 from Moody's.
+The fund may also invest in securities that lack an official credit rating and that we deem hold an equivalent credit quality.
+Depending on the state of the market, the fund invests in a larger or smaller proportion of fixed income securities issued by companies.